MurrayPHN/phn-exchange-docs/docs/practices/gpdata.md

 ### Benchmarking

-A unique feature of the GP data report is its ability to benchmark shared data.
-Each practice views their own data and  average calculated from all data sharing practices.
-This enable the practice to assess their performance against their peers.
+A unique feature of the GP Data Report is its ability to benchmark shared data.
+Each practice views their own data and averages calculated from all data sharing practices.
+This enables the practice to assess their performance against their peers.

-Of course, all practice specific data is only viewable by the practice sharing its.
+Of course, all practice specific data is only viewable by the practice sharing its data.
 Please review the PIP QI measures video linked in the above section to review the benchmarking line.
 PHN Exchange is developing benchmarking across data extraction software.

 ### Validating

-GP Engagement Validating the GP data report 2 min 11 secs [CLICK HERE](https://youtu.be/eWFtcGspuEY)
+GP Engagement Validating the GP data report 2 min 11 secs [CLICK HERE](https://youtu.be/eWFtcGspuEY).

 ## GP Data Source

 Configuration for the GP data extraction is found within the admin page.
-It shows the individual connection details between the PHN Exchange and your PHNs GP Data source (The database of extracted and de-identified GP Data, held by and under the custodianship of your PHN).
+It shows the individual connection details between the PHN Exchange and your PHN's GP Data source (The database of extracted and de-identified GP Data, held by and under the custodianship of your PHN).
 Only designated people within the PHN should modify or edit this section.

-*Note that the PHN Exchange does not use individual lines of data but rather aggregates numbers within the PHNs database and send the aggregates back to the PHN Exchange for visualisations to the GP Practice.
+*Note that the PHN Exchange does not use individual lines of data but rather aggregates numbers within the PHN's database and sends the aggregates back to the PHN Exchange for visualisations to the GP Practice.
 An example would be for number of patients in a practice.*

 The PHN Exchange sends a database query to the PHN’s GP data and calculates the number of patients for a practice.
 This number is sent back to the PHN Exchange.
 When a practice logs into their GP data report, the number is used to generate the graph.